faro7ah/Coding-Dojo-R-Project/README.md

 13. We Make another chart of our choice.
 14. We decided Which day has the highest revenue?
 ### Team members:
--Bedoor Alharbi
+- Bedoor Alharbi
 - Farah Sidina
--Shaima Alamri
+- Shaima Alamri

 Optional Tasks:
-- We created snacks (Popcorn, chocolate, candy, etc.) and associate a price for each item created.
+1. We created snacks (Popcorn, chocolate, candy, etc.) and associate a price for each item created.
 We created a condition statement that determined whether a customer bought a snack or not.
 We even decided if children should be able to buy snacks.

-We Pretend multiple theatres and run two simulations to represent each theatre and plot the results.
+2. We Pretend multiple theatres and run two simulations to represent each theatre and plot the results.
 (The theatres should not have the same number of screens or seating capacity per theatre).
-We created a conditional statement for movies that may be PG-13 and not appropriate for kids and make sure your code reflects that kids cannot watch the movie.
+3. We created a conditional statement for movies that may be PG-13 and not appropriate for kids and make sure your code reflects that kids cannot watch the movie.

 Team members:
--Bedoor Alharbi
+- Bedoor Alharbi
--Farah sidina
+- Farah sidina

 Visualization Part:
 We visualized our results and used diversified char types to convey our message and finding out the results.